holesa/strapi-plugin-content-export-import/README.md

 ## Features

-- Support JSON export & import
+- Support CSV export & import
 - Delete all content of a type

 **Not supported**

 - Media fields, e.g. image, video, etc.
-- Any other file type, e.g. csv, etc.
+- Any other file type, e.g. json, etc.

 ## References